verlok/vanilla-lazyload/README.md

 [See it in action](http://verlok.github.io/lazyload/demos/callbacks.html) | [View source](https://github.com/verlok/lazyload/blob/master/demos/callbacks.html)

-#### Fade-in demo
+#### Fade-in + first-batch demo

-This demo shows how to use LazyLoad to fade-in loaded images as they load.
+This demo shows how to use LazyLoad to fade-in loaded images as they load, except the first batch of images.

 [See it in action](http://verlok.github.io/lazyload/demos/fade_in.html) | [View source](https://github.com/verlok/lazyload/blob/master/demos/fade_in.html)